 Restraint is likely a concept that awakens some kind of emotions or recollection of experiences for any leader.
-A quick scan of the news produces ample example of what happens when a leader lacks self-control, but what happens when we harness for success?
-Successful leaders are well accustomed with the need to push, drive, persevere, and muster.
+A quick scan of the news produces ample examples of what happens when a leader lacks self-control, but what happens when we harness for success?
+Successful leaders are well accustomed to the need to push, drive, persevere, and muster.
 But how many of us calibrate intention, goals, and achievement through restraint?
 Let’s explore what happens when great leaders “restrain to succeed.”

 1. Leaders control the desire to do it all.

 Maybe you could do it better, maybe not, but empowering someone else to try increases buy-in, which increases team ownership and responsibility.
 Good leaders are responsible.
-Great leaders posses the courage to give responsibility away.
+Great leaders possess the courage to give responsibility away.

 And this doesn’t only apply to tasks.
 Conversation and presence are often some of the most difficult points to entrust.
 Restrained leaders don’t always need to have the last word.
 Asking a question such as “what are your final thoughts as we conclude our time today?” leaves space for people to grow.
 Whether it is letting silence linger in conversation, or letting gaps linger in the company, give people the opportunity to fill space.
 They may surprise you with what they do with that space.